guowenbin90/AI-MachineLearning/Lesson17-Final Project/Part2/README.md

 and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.
 [relevant rubric items: “create new features”, “intelligently select features”, “properly scale features”]

+Note that out of all features, except email_address and poi others are numerical.
+For these numerical values, 'NaN' can be transferred to 0.